Back to news

 Integration Ecosystem

-Mem0 plugs into the major agent frameworks (Source: Mem0 Integrations page):
+Mem0 plugs into the major agent frameworks (opens in a new tab) (Source: Mem0 Integrations page (opens in a new tab)):

 • LangChain: Native integration.
 (The exact class name was sometimes given as Mem0Memory, but that naming couldn't be confirmed in the current docs and integration details have shifted over time.)